unioproject/tanglebeat/README.md

 **Tanglebeat** is a configurable software agent with the primary purpose of collecting IOTA Tangle-related metrics to [Prometheus Time Series Database](https://prometheus.io/).
-Metrics data later can be retrieved and displayed with such tools as [Grafana](https://grafana.com).
+Historical metrics data later can be retrieved and displayed with such tools as [Grafana](https://grafana.com).

 Tanglebeat can be run in various standalone and distributed configurations to ensure high availability and objectivity of the metrics.